 If your business is granted status as a Fair Trader, an endorsement fee will be invoiced based on annual sales turnover (net).

 For businesses with:

 - turnover less than $200,000 – the annual endorsement fee is $275 including gst

 - turnover $201,000 to $500,000 – the annual fee is $550 including gst

 - turnover $501,000 to $1million – the annual fee is $1,100 including gst

 - turnover more than $1million – the annual fee is 0.1% to a max of $2,000 plus gst

 4. What do my annual Fair Trader endorsement fees go towards?

-Endorsement fees for the Fair Traders program go towards promotion and on going support of accredited Fair Traders.
+Endorsement fees for the Fair Traders program go towards promotion and on going support for accredited Fair Traders.
 It enables the Fair Trade Association to develop more resources to promote Fair Traders as well as to develop projects such as the Fair Trade Zone at the Australian Gift and Homewares Association events.
 Endorsement is also reviewed every two years to maintain currency.